AndriiArtemenko3/ProcessingWork_AndriiA/ImageMagnifier.md

 // Set the fill color to the pixel's color fill(col);

-// Disable the stroke (outline) of the rectangle noStroke();
+noStroke();

-// Draw the pixel as a rectangle rect(x * pixelWidth, y * pixelHeight, pixelWidth, pixelHeight);
+rect(x * pixelWidth, y * pixelHeight, pixelWidth, pixelHeight);
 }
 ```